renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 I hope that this tutorial has made you excited about the possibilities of writing code with Ceylon.
 A lot of things have been covered: types, values, functions, lists, conditionals, loops, comprehensions!
-But there still is many more to learn: custom types, interfaces, alias, objects, mutability, lambdas, polymorphism, enumerated types, parameterized types, importing/exporting modules, using third-party [libraries](https://modules.ceylon-lang.org), and so much more.
+But there still is many more to learn: custom types, interfaces, alias, objects, mutability, polymorphism, enumerated types, parameterized types, importing/exporting modules, using third-party [libraries](https://modules.ceylon-lang.org), and so much more.
 These, I hope, will be the subject of subsequent parts of this tutorial, so stay tuned!